nkrisztian89/interstellar-armada/README.md

 I'm using the NetBeans IDE (8.0.1) with its web development (+GLSL) plugins to develop this application.

-The code is currently in a later phase a full refactoring process.
+The code is currently in a later phase of a full refactoring process.
 Next to structural and legibility changes, I'm adding comments to all classes, fields and methods.
 Many parts are already fully commented.
 You can generate a HTML documentation for the program using [JSDoc](https://github.com/jsdoc3/jsdoc),